pymc-devs/pymc-examples/examples/case_studies/longitudinal_models.myst.md

 ## Behaviour over time

 We now model the evolution of the behaviours over time in a hierarchical fashion.
-We start with a simple linear regression.
+We start with a simple hierarhical linear regression with a focal predictor of grade.

 ```{code-cell} ipython3
 id_indx, unique_ids = pd.factorize(df_external["ID"])